Rock Creek Trails: Rock Creek Stream Valley Trail

 The Rock Creek Stream Valley Trail is a 14.4-mile-long multi-use trail in Montgomery County, MD from the District boundary to the Lake Needwood Parking lot.
 It runs through the Rock Creek Stream Valley Park and Rock Creek Regional Park, both purchased and preserved by the National Capital Park Commission starting in the 1920s.
 A separate trail, the Matthew Henson Trail, follows Turkey Branch Stream, a tributary of Rock Creek, and connects to the Rock Creek Stream Valley Trail.
 Several other smaller connections have been built to the trail as well.

 Other connections were planned.
 The 1978 Montgomery County Master Plan of Bikeways proposed extending the trail along the North Branch of Rock Creek to Olney-Laytonsville Road and west along a tributary to Woodfield Road.
 Later plans echoed these in part or in whole and included a spur along Needwood Road; connections to a proposed I-270 trail and the ICC trail; and along Crabbs Branch.
 These proposals were controversial due to environmental concerns and have not been built.

 Planning for the trail began in the late 1960s and faced strong opposition from the same groups who had opposed extending Beach Drive in 1968.
 In 1971, the Maryland-National Capital Park and Planning Commission (MNCPPC) began experimenting with bicycle-only use of sections of Beach Drive on Sundays similar to what the NPS was doing in Rock Creek Park, in order to build support for the trail.
 Construction began the following year when MNCPPC opened a fly-ash surfaced trail along Beach Drive in Kensington.
 That first section of trail ran from the Stoneybrook Road, in Rock Creek Stream Valley Unit 2, to Franklin Street, in unit 3.
 Ridership on the trail was light, so in 1974 they paved the trail.

 Over the next few years, MNCPPC extended the trail.
-From 1975–77 they extended the trail south to East-West Highway and north to Knowles Avenue with four connections to Parkwood, in Rock Creek Stream Valley unit 4, adding another 3.1 miles.
+From 1975 to 1977 they extended the trail south to East-West Highway and north to Knowles Avenue with four connections to Parkwood, in Rock Creek Stream Valley unit 4, adding another 3.1 miles.
 By 1978, it was extended to Wexford Drive.
 By 1980, it went as far south as Meadowbrook Stables, where it became an unpaved trail to Wise Boulevard in DC.
 In 1979, MNCPPC began work to extend the trail from Veirs Mill north to Baltimore Road, which was completed by 1981.
-In 1980, MNCPPC built a connection to Linthicum Street and Edwin Broome Middle School.
+In 1980, MNCPPC built a connection to Linthicum Street and Edwin Broome Middle School (now Broome Athletic Park).
 Between 1981 and 1985, the trail section between Wexford Drive and Veirs Mill Road - which replaced a planned extension of Beach Drive north of Garrett Park Road - was constructed.
 They built two other connections to the east side, at Puller and Clearbrook, in 1984.
 Between 1985 and 1989 the trail was extended north to Lake Needwood.
 It was extended 1.2 miles south from East-West Highway to the District boundary by 1998.